-Most families can wrap each dish with the newsprint or packing paper to have a successful moving experience.
-Place the first plate in the center of the sheet, being careful to flip one corner over the item until it is completely covered.
+Most families can wrap each dish with newsprint or packing paper to have a successful moving experience.
+Place the first plate in the center of the sheet, careful to flip one corner over the item until it is completely covered.

-Take the next dish, placing it on top of the first.
+Please take the next dish, placing it on top of the first.
 Wrap the remaining three corners over the second plate.

 Secure the work with packing tape.
 Continue to repeat this process until you have all of your dinnerware appropriately wrapped.